WKelley/SimpleSentAnalysis/README.md

 Word Vectors: https://nlp.stanford.edu/projects/glove/

 I used pre-trained GloVe word vectors to word-vectorize text input.
 These were loaded via the Gensim API.
-The specific GloVe word vector set used was the one trained using Twitter.
+The specific GloVe word vector set used was trained using Twitter corpus data.

 ## Results